bxdoan/bxdoan/README.md

 <div align="center">

-> If you’re gonna insist on gambling and then complain when you lose, you had better work on your game.
+> Life is what happens to you while you’re busy making other plans.

-> — Hatsu Kominato —
+> — John Lennon —

 </div>